PHONE TIME is a publication about internet culture, technology, media, and everything in between.

 I’ve seen many journalists—both independent and from mainstream publications—share their ethical and editorial guidelines, as well as information for sources.
 I think it’s helpful to do the same.

 I have experience in both traditional journalism and social media work, and I think my approach generally reflects a mix of the two.
+I am currently a student at the Columbia Journalism School.
 Outside of PHONE TIME and my other social media work, I occasionally work with brands and companies to consult, create content, or collaborate on projects.
 On my social channels, I always disclose when I’m being paid, gifted a product, or otherwise compensated.
 Currently, PHONE TIME does not work with any advertisers or sponsors.
 If that changes, I will clearly indicate it.

 The integrity, independence, and transparency of my reporting—whether for PHONE TIME or other publications—is paramount to me.
 I do not pay sources to speak to me, nor do I accept payment (or gifts, even coffee) from sources.
 I will accept press passes or galley copies for events or releases I’m covering.
 I will disclose any personal or professional connections I have (past or present) to individuals, companies, or products I write about.